Articles

 The parent process relays all keystrokes and output between the user's terminal and the child, so the assistant's TUI works exactly as it normally does.
 While the session runs, the wrapper:

-• Emits session.start and session.end events with the command, PID, working directory, exit code, and duration
+session.startandsession.endevents with the command, PID, working directory, exit code, and duration - Forwards

-The wrapper also recognizes a control command: typing /rye at the start of an input line runs a Rye CLI command from within the wrapped session — rye status, rye doctor, etc. — without needing a separate terminal.
+The wrapper also recognizes a control command.
+Typing /rye at the start of an input line runs a Rye CLI command from inside the wrapped session, such as rye status or rye doctor, without opening another terminal.

 Approval scanning